Pokute/TopGeorgist/Goals.md

 `ComponentWorkDoer`: A tgo can do Work related items.
 Check with `hasComponentWorkDoer`.

 Work is an application of recipe.
 Work is always done by a single Tgo.
+Works must be inside inventories.
+Works inside inventories of ComponentWorkDoer are processed each tick.

 Work Inventory, inputs and outputs:

 * Some works are immediate and don't require their own inventory:
-	* Their recipe have at most one tangible & continous input&output item.
+	* Req: Their recipe have at most one tangible & continous input&output item.
-	* Their recipe never take longer than one tick.
+	* Req: Their recipe never take longer than one tick.
 	* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult? - Prolly yeah.
 	* THINK: These works should probably performed by separate, specialised tgos.
 	* Examples:
 		* Planning, thinking, dexterity, precision, lower body strength, upper body strength works.
 		* Convert hydrocarbons to energy.
 * Other works have their own inventory:
+	* Either:
-	* Their recipe has multiple tangible inputs so these might "buffer" to internal inventory.
+		* Req: Their recipe has multiple tangible inputs so these might "buffer" to internal inventory.
-	* Their recipe requires multiple ticks.
+		* Req: Their recipe requires multiple ticks.
 	* Items inputed might be refunded.
-	* Can't be assigned to an in-world item.
 	* Examples:
 		* Long thinking process, like deciding where to shop.
 		* Eating, requires time, inventory items and skills.
-* Some works are actually in-world items:
+* Some works are actually in inventories of world items which are not ComponentWorkDoer:
 	* Examples:
-		* Building a house
-		* Continuing of furniture assembling:
-			* MORE DETAIL NEEDED
-		* Repairing a screwdriver.
-			* HOW WOULD THIS WORK?
+		* Constructions site for buildings.
+			* Q: How is completion handled.
+What replaces the construction site with the building?
 	* Q: Sounds like prime candidate for contract.
 This could have multiple contributors?
+* Unresolved cases:
+	* Furnishing a house
+		* Either dummy world item or just ComponentWork with ComponentPosition.
+	* Prospecting an area for ores.
+		* Either dummy world item (Prospecting marker) or just ComponentWork with ComponentPosition.
+	* Repairing a screwdriver.
+		* Maybe work is inside screwdriver's inventory or placed within the WorkDoer's (repairman) inventory?

 Work can take inputs and outputs from `WorkDoer`:`inventory` and possibly `targetTgo`.`inventory`.